-- Annual audits, including fire risk assessments and health and safety audits. - Termly inspection of premises and equipment. - Termly reports and updates to the headteacher and LMB. - External measures, such as surveys by contractors and service providers, along with visits from Environmental Health and Ofsted.
+- Annual audits, including fire risk assessments and health and safety audits. - Termly inspection of premises and equipment. - Termly reports and updates to the Headteacher. - External measures, such as surveys by contractors and service providers, along with visits from Environmental Health and Ofsted.